cardano-foundation/CIPs/CIP-dapp-bridge-rework/README.md

 This document describes the reevaluation of the existing approach to connecting Cardano DApps and wallets, as detailed in CIP-30.
 Its purpose is to simplify the integration of ecosystem products for both sides, and also to ease the development of DApps themselves by simplifying the process without losing any capabilities.
 The new approach still relies on code injection, but offers a more transparent API.
 The main idea is that a DApp should not perform the functions of a wallet.

+### What is it?

+It's automation, lowering the barrier to entry, separation of responsibilities, and scaling the complexity of development.

+### What is not?

+It's not "getting rid of CBOR", not transferring all functions to the wallet, not replacing everything with JSON.

 ## Motivation: why is this CIP necessary?